klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/admin.md

 ## admin_saveTrieNodeToDisk <a id="admin_saveTrieNodeToDisk"></a>

 The `saveTrieNodeToDisk` is an administrative method that starts saving the cached trie node to the disk to reuse them when the node restarts.
-To reuse the saved trie cached node data, the data should be located under `--datadir + "/fastcache"` .
-This method receives a parameter `filePath` , the path where the cached trie node will be saved and its default value is `--datadir + "/fastcache"`.
-This method returns an error if it fails to read the given `filePath` or the given directory is not an empty one.
-Job will be done in background and it will leave a log when it finishes.
+Cached trie node data will be stored to and loaded from  `--datadir + "/fastcache"` .
+This method returns an error if it the saving process has been already triggered or trie node cache is disabled.

 | Client  | Method invocation                                            |
 | :-----: | ------------------------------------------------------------ |